 Under sales and cost of goods sold, lay out the relevant balance sheet accounts.
 Separate current assets and current liabilities into two sections.
 Remember to exclude cash under current assets and to exclude any current portions of debt from current liabilities.
 For clarity and consistency, lay out the accounts in the order they appear in the balance sheet.

 Create subtotals for total non-cash current assets and total non-debt current liabilities.
 Subtract the latter from the former to create a final total for net working capital.
-If the following will be valuable, create another line to calculate the increase or decrease of net working capital in the current period and the previous period.
+If the following will be valuable, create another line to calculate the increase or decrease of net working capital in the current period from the previous period.

 If future periods for the current accounts are not available, create a section to outline the drivers and assumptions for the main assets.
-Use the historic data to calculate drivers and assumptions for future periods.
+Use the historical data to calculate drivers and assumptions for future periods.
 See the table below for common drivers used in calculating specific line items.
 Finally, use the prepared drivers and assumptions to calculate future values for the line items.

 Below is a list of assumptions that are used in a financial model to forecast NWC: